 First, you’ll need to add a shipping zone.
 This tells WooCommerce the types of shipping options that are available, such as flat rate shipping, free pickup, etc. You can add multiple shipping zones.
 Click Add shipping zone.

-Provide a zone name for your own reference.
-Add the regions that the shipping zone will cover.
+First, provide a zone name for your own reference, then add the regions that the shipping zone will cover.
 You can limit this to specific zip codes if you want.
 To provide the shipping methods click Add shipping method.

-A modal provides a drop-down box where you can choose flat rate, free shipping, or local pickup.
+A modal provides a drop-down box where you can choose either a flat rate, free shipping, or local pickup.
 You can have free shipping to trigger based on coupons or a minimum spending amount.
-With local pickup, local taxes will be applied regardless of the buyer’s location.
+With the local pickup option, local taxes will be applied regardless of the buyer’s location.

 You can edit, delete, enable or disable, and add as many shipping methods as you want.